GlaireDaggers/DBSDK-Rust-CLI/README.md

 ```
 dbsdk-cli new <NAME>
-  Creates a new DBSDK Rust project with the given name.
+  Creates a new DreamBox Rust project with the given name.
 This sets up appropriate Cargo.toml, src/lib.rs, and .cargo/config.toml

 dbsdk-cli build [OPTIONS] <INPATH>
-  Build the DBSDK Rust project at the given path
+  Build the DreamBox Rust project at the given path
   OPTIONS:
   -l, --label <LABEL>     Set the disc volume label
   -o, --outpath <PATH>    Set the build output path